-- Applicants should have obtained Level 3 in Physics, Integrated Science or Combined Science with Physics in HKDSE.
+- Applicants must have obtained level 3 or above in Physics / Integrated Science / Combined Science (Physics) in HKDSE.

-- Preference will be given to applicants who have obtained Level 4 in English Language.
+- Preference will be given to applicants who have obtained Level 4 or above in English Language in HKDSE;

 - Applicants need to be screened for normal colour vision.

 Through participating in student organisations, I had the opportunity to join The Annual Best Buddies International Leadership Conference in Indiana University (USA) where I could meet many amazing people and set new goals for our services.

 I have chance to interact with students from different cultural backgrounds on campus.
 International students are very friendly and willing to share their lifestyles and cultures with us.
 Besides, they take more initiative to ask questions during class.
 Their proactive learning attitude stimulates me to reflect more on my studies.
 These experiences cannot be gained from textbook.

 |Q1:||What are the preferred subjects for admission to the Radiation Therapy programme?|